farhanrahman/kyoto/README.md

 This is the master branch - code in this branch should be final and working.

+There is also a development branch - please merge your group's progress into this branch on a regular basis.
+Code in this branch does not need to be final.

 Work in progress should be managed within group branches and merged into master when it working.